Majimez/mezzio-template/README.md

 ## Application Development Mode Tool

-This skeleton comes with [laminas-development-mode](https://github.com/laminas/laminas-development-mode).
-It provides a composer script to allow you to enable and disable development mode.
+This skeleton comes with [laminas-development-mode](https://github.com/laminas/laminas-development-mode) It provides a composer script to allow you to enable and disable development mode

 ### To enable development mode